cap-js/docs/about/best-practices.md

 > [!tip]
 >
 > CAP is very much in line with both, the intent and goals of Hexagonal Architecture, as well as with the fundamental concepts.
-Actually, CAP *is an implementation* of Hexagonal Architecture, in particular with respect to the [*Adapters*](#protocol-adapters) in the outer hexagon, but also re [*Application Models*](#core-domain-and-application-model) and [*(Core) Domain Models*](#core-domain-and-application-model) in the inner hexagon.
+Actually, CAP *is an implementation* of Hexagonal Architecture, in particular with respect to the [*Adapters*](#protocol-adapters) in the outer hexagon, but also regarding [*Application Models*](#core-domain-and-application-model) and [*(Core) Domain Models*](#core-domain-and-application-model) in the inner hexagon.

 [Also take notice of the *Squared Hexagons* section in the Anti Patterns guide](bad-practices#squared-hexagons) {.learn-more}